kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

     shows effects that are currently in your library from which to choose to insert.

-3. In the Mixer, choose either the pre-fader or post-fader effects bin to add effects.
-Right click on the bins to open up a popup menu that shows effects that are currently in your library from which to choose to insert.

-4. Configure your effect by double-clicking it in the effects bin.
+3. Configure your effect by double-clicking it in the effects bin.
     Double-clicking the effect will open up a dialog that shows the effect's graphical user interface.